arv100kri/Cognitive-Services/Content/en-us/Computer-vision/AnalyzeImage.md

 ![Vision Analyze Flower](./Images/flower.jpg)|False

 ## Faces
 Detects human faces within a picture and generates the face coordinates, the rectangle for the face, gender, and age.
 These visual features are a subset of metadata generated for face.
-For more extensive metadata generated for faces (facial identification, pose detection, and more), please use the Face API here.
+For more extensive metadata generated for faces (facial identification, pose detection, and more), use the Face API.

 Image|Response
 ----|----